herrbilbo/black-and-white-image-coloring/README.md

 # black-and-white-image-coloring
-Image Colorization with Deep Convolutional Neural Networks
+implemetation of “Image Colorization with Deep Convolutional Neural Networks” by Jeff Hwang, You Zhou.
+In: 2016.